 7) My daughter has signed up to be with her friend, and you have split them up.
 Why?
 The split may not be intentional, but sometimes those who sign up with their friends become a distraction to one another which in turn can cause the other campers to be distracted and ultimately disrupting those who are instructing.

 8) Are the camps about fun and games?
 Our primary focus is to provide technical instruction to the campers and develop and improve a skill set that they can take back with them to their local Little League or BC Minor organization to help improve their overall quality of play.
 They should have a love of the game when they arrive and be looking to improve their own skills and abilities.
+There are some people that believe it is on the onus of the coach to make baseball fun.
+Ask yourself this question, when your son strikes out, is it fun?
+Learning how to deal with these situations will help your child enjoy the game better, and will help prepare them for the disappointments that can take place in the great game of baseball.

 In the coming weeks, we are sure to have more questions and will share our responses with those who check our website.